krishauser/Klampt/Cpp/docs/Manual-FileTypes.md

           - _Attributes_
             - `link` (string): the name or integer index of the link.
             - `file` (string): the absolute path / relative path / URL of a geometry file (OFF, OBJ, STL, etc) or other robot file (.urdf or .rob).
-            - `transform` (12 floats, optional): a 3x3 rotation matrix R and 3D translation vector t of the mounted object relative to the link.
-The rotation matrix is given in column-major order so the string has the form "r11 r21 r31 r12 r22 r32 r13 r23 r33 t1 t2 t3" giving
+            - `transform` (12 floats, optional): if provided, the relative transform of the sub-robot given by a row-major list of entries of rotation matrix followed by the translation (12 values in `T`).
-            - `as` (string, optional): an alternative identifier for the sub-robot, prefixed to all of its links.
+            - `prefix` or `as` (string, optional): an alternative identifier X for the sub-robot.
+If provided, then "X:" is prepended to all of its link names. (`as` added in 0.8.6)

 ## Piecewise Linear Path (.path) files